 Research is governed by data protection legislation if it contains personal data or pseudonymised data.
-Data are personal if a piece of information directly identifies individuals or, if viewed in combination with other bits of information you have access to (or that you know), you could identify individuals.
+Data are personal if a piece of information directly identifies

 Data are pseudonymised if you remove all direct identifiers from the research dataset, attribute a study specific identifier to each individual, and keep a link between both.
 A dataset is truly anonymous when you can no longer identify an individual directly from the information combined with information that is available by other means or from other sources.
 This involves consideration of all of the means reasonably likely to be used to identify an individual without going to great effort.